 Twice a year we undertake an analysis of real interest rates for our publications Consensus Forecasts – G7 and Western Europe and Asia Pacific Consensus Forecasts (in May and November) and the resulting tables and analysis are displayed in both the hard-copy and PDF versions of the publications.
 Our analysis focuses on both short-term and long-term interest rate expectations.

 |Consensus Forecasts – G7 and Western Europe||Asia Pacific

 |United States||Canada||Australia||New Zealand|

-The table below shows a portion of the data from one of our surveys for 10-Year Real Interest Rates (from our November 2017 Consensus Forecasts survey), together with some textual analysis from the same publication.
+The table below shows a portion of the data from one of our surveys for 10-Year Real Interest Rates (from our November 2019 Consensus Forecasts – G7 and Western Europe survey), together with some written analysis from the same publication.

-A portion of text from Consensus Forecasts – G7 and Western Europe, November 6, 2017.
+A portion of text from Consensus Forecasts – G7 and Western Europe, November 11, 2019.